slamb2k/isv-saas-essentials/fast-path.md

 - Set up [Cost Management](https://docs.microsoft.com/en-us/azure/cost-management-billing/cost-management-billing-overview) in Azure to avoid any surprise bills.
 - Set up [Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-overview) to receive recommendations around cost optimization, security, performance and more.
 - Understand  these [recommended Azure architectures](https://docs.microsoft.com/en-us/azure/architecture/browse/) to find the right real world Azure architecture for your app.
+- If you are a startup, consider this specialisted [architecture guidance for startups](https://aka.ms/StartupArchitecture)
-- Consider what tenant isolation or sharing model you will implement using our [multitenant architectural guidance](https://docs.microsoft.com/en-us/azure/architecture/guide/multitenant/considerations/overview).
+- Consider what tenant isolation or sharing model you will implement using our [multitenant architectural guidance](https://aka.ms/MultitenantArchitecture).

 ## Build your app
 Create a solid plan and reduce risks during development and/or migration.